Last week was my first week back at work after nearly three months of full-time mommyhood.

-Sunday evening, I’m an unstoppable superwoman.
+By Sunday evening, I was an unstoppable superwoman.

-3. Fall back down to earth
+Falling back down to Earth

-Mothers who have to actually pack up their kids and make it out of the house before noon are the true champions.
+Mothers who have to pack up their kids and make it out of the house before noon are the true champions.

-My children’s sitter comes to the house and yet Monday mornings will always feel like a marathon—except without a course map.
+My children’s sitter comes to the house, and yet Monday mornings will always feel like a marathon—except without a course map.

 “He’s doing really great.
 Sleeping pretty well.”
 (I just fell asleep a little bit while we were talking.
 My son woke up three times last night.)

 “It’s great to be back!”
 (Where am I?
 Why am I here?
 I’m going to miss him roll over for the first time, I just know it.)

 “Oh, thank you—breastfeeding really helps.”
 (I’m still wearing my maternity pants.)

 Nod head, throw in an emphatic “Mmhm,” pretend I know exactly what my colleague is talking about.
 (I haven’t watched the news in 12 weeks—mostly it’s been Sofia the First and Frozen on repeat.)